Onurcan-Keskin/little-lemon/README.md

-# Little Lemon Food Ordering App
+# Little Lemon Food Ordering App - Meta Course

 This is the final project for ANDROID App Capstone, part of the Meta ANDROID Developer Professional Certificate program.
 It allows users to browse Little Lemon restaurant's menu and place orders.